-Michelle Peace, M.F.S., PhD is a forensic toxicologist and Associate professor in Virginia Commonwealth University where she helped develop the undergraduate program in Forensic Science.
+Michelle Peace, M.F.S., Ph.D is a forensic toxicologist and Associate professor in Virginia Commonwealth University where she helped develop the undergraduate program in Forensic Science.
 Peace has explored a wide range of aspects of forensic science — everything from what can be learned from insects at the scene of a crime to the toxicological effects of Chinese medicinal herbs on the human body.

-She served as president of the MCV Alumni Association of VCU from 2015 to 2018 and is currently the president of her professional organization, the Society of Forensic Toxicologists.
+She served as president of the MCV Alumni Association of VCU from 2015 to 2018 and is the immediate past president of her professional organization, the Society of Forensic Toxicologists.
 Peace holds Bachelor degrees in chemistry and biology, a Masters in Forensic Science from George Washington University and a Ph.D. from VCU.
 Past work includes private research developing improvements for the delivery systems of wine a in bag-in-box units and optimizing forensic toxicology analysis of 4,000 specimens per day.
 Dr. Peace continues to consult for private companies developing drug testing programs and trains crime scene investigators in the Mid-Atlantic region in the identification, collection, and preservation of entomological evidence.

 What to Expect